Jim McElreath

-Jim McElreath (February 18, 1928 – May 18, 2017) was an American racing driver in the USAC and CART Championship Car series.
+Jimmie Earl McElreath (February 18, 1928 – May 18, 2017) was an American open-wheel racing driver, known for competing in the USAC Championship car series.
+He won the inaugural California 500 in 1970, driving a spare car owned by A. J. Foyt.

 Racing career

 Jim began his racing career in 1945 at the age of 17.
 He raced stock cars in Dallas, Texas.
 Jim would race in the local Texas bullrings for the next fifteen years while working as a bricklayer.
 It was in 1960 when he and fellow Texan racer Johnny Rutherford decided to race in the Midwest.
 Both would eventually find super modified rides in the International Motor Contest Association (IMCA).
 Jim did well enough that by late-summer 1961 that he was offered a ride by fame car owner Lindsey Hopkins in the Hoosier Hundred, a race at the Indiana State Fairgrounds on the United States Auto Club (USAC) National Championship Trail.
 He finished third in this race, an impressive start to his Indy Car career.

 He raced in the 1961–1983 seasons, with 178 combined career starts, including 15 in the Indianapolis 500 in 1962–1970, 1973–1974, and 1977–1980.
 He finished 48 times in the top 5, with five victories.
 He was runner-up in the 1966 championship and third in 1963, 1965, and 1970.
 In 1962 he was named Indianapolis 500 Rookie of the Year, a result of his 6th-place finish.

 Jim won the inaugural California 500 at Ontario, California on September 6, 1970, driving A.J.
 Foyt's team car.
 He battled with Art Pollard for the last 10 laps after Al Unser and Cale Yarborough retired with mechanical issues.